jkstill/unit-test/README.md

  * useTimeStamps: setting to 1 causes logs to have a timestamp as part of the log file name
  *         debug: setting to 1 will include debugging output
  *  unitTestJson: set this to the name of your JSON configuration file
+ *      useColor: set this to 0 (zero) if you do not want colors

+The timestamped logs are useful for comparing runs.

+Setting useColor=0 is useful when you need a logfile that does not have color escape codes in it.

 # Dependencies

 This script has a dependency on the script _ansi-color.sh_, which  should be in the same directory as _unit-test.sh_.

 _ansi-color.sh is found at [ansi-color](https://github.com/jkstill/ansi-colors)